opencelium/opencelium/docs/usage/connectors.rst

 authentication systems, that are described inside of the invoker.
 All fields usually are required.
-If the invoker has a *password* field, you can click on the checkbox on the right to see what you are typing instead of asterixis.
+If the invoker has a *password* field, you can click on the checkbox on the right to see what you are typing instead of asterix.
 Before adding/updating you test the connection.
 If it was completed successfully you can finish the process.

 |image3|

-.. |image0| image:: ../img/connector/image2.png
+.. |image0| image:: ../img/connector/0.png
    :width: 6.27083in
    :height: 3.83333in
    :align: middle
-.. |image1| image:: ../img/connector/image1.png
+.. |image1| image:: ../img/connector/1.png
    :width: 6.27083in
    :height: 3.09722in
    :align: middle
-.. |image2| image:: ../img/connector/image3.png
+.. |image2| image:: ../img/connector/2.png
-   :width: 6.27083in
-   :height: 3.55556in
    :align: middle
-.. |image3| image:: ../img/connector/image4.png
+.. |image3| image:: ../img/connector/3.png
    :width: 6.27083in
    :height: 3.52778in
    :align: middle